straylight-project/ansible-role-netbox-app/README.md

   - `netbox_database_user`: Username to connect to the database with
   - `netbox_database_password`: Password for the database user
   - `netbox_allowed_hosts`: ['localhost']
+  - python_command: specify the python executable for the virtualenv

 Example Playbook
 ----------------